Personality-Enhanced Social Recommendations in SAMI: Exploring the Role of Personality Detection in Matchmaking: Methodology

 \subsection{Dataset}

 We collected 394 anonymized responses to a BFI-44 questionnaire \citep{john_bigfive_1999} from students across two semesters of Georgia Tech’s OMSCS Knowledge-Based AI course, 226 of which made introduction posts in their online course forum.
 For these 226 participants, their survey responses and introduction posts were combined into our dataset.
-Participation was voluntary, incentivized with bonus points, and surveys were distributed via a link on the online course forum.
+Participation was voluntary, incentivized with bonus points added to their course grade, and surveys were distributed via a link on the online course forum.
 Students provided informed consent, explicitly agreeing to data use for research related to SAMI through survey participation.
 All procedures were reviewed and approved by our Institutional Review Board (IRB), ensuring compliance with ethical research standards.
 All 226 data points were complete and used in our study.
 Table~\ref{tab:trait_stats} shows the statistical description for each trait in the dataset.

 It was observed from this data that the traits followed distinctly different distributions.
 These distributional properties may have influenced model performance.
 Specifically, the left-skewed nature of Openness, Conscientiousness, and Agreeableness may have contributed to models more accurately predicting high values for these traits.
 In contrast, Extroversion, which was approximately normally distributed, posed greater challenges for classification.
 Neuroticism exhibited a right-skew and was the most difficult trait for models to predict accurately.
-We used this dataset as the ground-truth for our model tests.
+We used this dataset as the ground-truth for our model tests without modification to examine model behavior on a real-world sample.

+It is important to note that student introduction posts represent a distinct text type.
+These posts are typically written to present students favorably to their peers and contain substantial demographic information.
+Students commonly share their location, hobbies, career background, and interests; Some posts consist almost entirely of such demographic attributes.
+This distinguishes introduction posts from other text types commonly used in personality inference research, such as essays or social media content, and may influence both model behavior and predictive ability.

 The dataset, implementation, and SAMI code-base used in this study are owned by Georgia Tech and are subject to institutional privacy and intellectual property restrictions.
 Thus, they cannot be publicly released.
 However, a detailed description of our methodology is provided to enable independent replication.